joanacruz94/banking-system/README.md

 Almost all the routes have a pre-authorize, but some depends.
 For example I authorize an user with the role ACCOUNT_HOLDER to see the balance of his own accounts, but I just check if the account belongs to him inside of the method in the service.

 ## Exceptions and Validations:
 I'm handling all exceptions for not found, not authorized, not enoughs funds, invalid inputs.
-For validations I'm using Bean Validation 2.0, this has a fantastic Java Validation API, we insert the fields that can't be null, that have to be postive, number of integer and decimal parts in BigDecimal values, patterns to match a phone number and email.
+For validations I'm using Bean Validation 2.0, this has a Java Validation API, fields that can't be null, that have to be postive, number of integer and decimal parts in BigDecimal values, patterns to match a phone number and email.

 ## DTOs:
 Data Transfer Objects were implemented to map from the models objects to the objects I wish to return to the user(to not return unecessary information), to update partially and to insert new data.